-In 2005, tuition for full-time students at South Mountain Community College was $2,040 a year for in-state students and $7,824 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at South Mountain Community College was $2,040 a year for in-state students and $7,824 a year for out-of-state students.

-South Mountain Community College is a public, state institution, so it offers a reduced tuition rate of $2,040 for in-state students who attend full-time.
-For students who are not considered Arizona-residents, out-of-state tuition is $7,824 a year.
+South Mountain Community College is a public, state institution, so it offers a reduced tuition rate of $2,040 for students who qualify as state residents and attend full-time.

 South Mountain Community College has the same tuition for international students as for those from out of state.